 Accountant, Financial Planner, Estate Planner

-Our multi-disciplinary practice includes a TEP, CPA, CA, CFP® professional, and CLU - all in one!
+Our multi-disciplinary practice includes a TEP, CPA, CA, and CFP® professional - all in one!

 Advisor: Trust and Estate Practitioner (TEP)

 Awarded by the Society of Trust and Estate Practioners, a non-for-profit organization.
 This internationally recognized professional designation displays the practitioner's knowledge of relevant tax, accounting, administration, statute and case law.
 It demonstrates to clients and employers an advanced understanding of the trust and estates field.